pavangk7/gitlab-com-database-testing/README.md

 The instance with the `worker` runner is locked down additionally through the VPC firewall:
 1. Disallow egress traffic,
-1. except for GitLab.com:443 (for runner communication)
+1. except for ops.gitlab.net:443 (for runner communication)
-1. except for SSH and DNS
+1. except for SSH and DNS.
+1. Disallow ingress traffic.

 The `GitLab` docker container that runs on the `worker`, additionally employs iptables in the container:
 1. Disallow any egress/ingress traffic,